royforestano/2022_NeurIPS_Ariel_Challenge/README.md

 -----------------------------------------------------------------------------------------------

 For the regular track, I did not include this hdf5 file here, it can be reproduced from the Ariel baseline solution notebook.
-The Ariel Baseline solution was included in this notebook, along with their helper functions in order to see how to compute the spec_matrix.
+The Ariel Baseline solution was included in my Supervised_Learning repository, along with their helper functions in order to see how to compute the spec_matrix.
 I added their Light Track solution, which is the Ariel submission csv file.

 -----------------------------------------------------------------------------------------------